astsakai/js_astro/README.md

 To test this library, try [this](http://astsakai.halfmoon.jp/fortune/platest_js.html).

 ## Notice
 This project is beta mode currently.
-It will active on December 2017 or August 2018.
+It will active on January 2018.